zaibazhar/advanceSCSS/SCSS.md

 ## Placeholder selectors

-Because in the above example(s) the `.animal` base class isn't really used anywhere directly, having such a superfluous class name in the CSS output may seem unnecessary.
-SCSS allows you to overcome this with [placeholder selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#placeholders) - whereas `.foo` signifies a class, and `#foo` an ID, `%foo` is considered a placeholder, and gets special treatment by the parser: its styles are never output on their own, only through extension.
+Because in the above example(s) the `.animal` base class isn't used anywhere directly (only through its child classes), we might just as well get rid of it in the CSS output.
+SCSS allows this with [placeholder selectors](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#placeholders) - whereas `.foo` signifies a class, and `#foo` an ID, `%foo` is considered a placeholder, and gets special treatment by the parser: its styles are never output on their own, only through extension.
 ```scss
 %animal {
     background: gray;